chunshun/programming/interview/c++/c++_tour.md

   - concrete class
     - A constructor can be invoked without an argument is called a default constructor.By defining a default constructor to eliminate the possibility of un-initialized variable of that type.
     - A container is an object holding a collection of elements.
-    - The container,it does have a fatal flaw: it allocates elements using new but never deallocates them.C++ is not guaranteed that one is available to make unused memory available for new objects.
+    - The container,it does have a fatal flaw: it allocates elements using new but never de-allocates them.C++ is not guaranteed that one is available to make unused memory available for new objects.
     - initializing containers :
       - initializer-list constructor:Initialize with a list of elements.
-      - push_back():Add a new element at the end of(at the end of) the seqence.
+      - push_back():Add a new element at the end of(at the end of) the sequence.
       ```c++
       class Vector{
         public: